Power Nap Guide — Science, Timing & Alertness Timeline | SmartSleepCalc

 20-Minute Alertness Restoration

-Adenosine mechanism, caffeine nap protocol, duration guide, and post-alertness timelines — everything required to nap with the precision of a NASA pilot study.
+Adenosine mechanism, caffeine nap protocol, minute-by-minute alertness timeline, and duration guide — everything required to nap with the precision of a NASA pilot study.

 What a Power Nap Is — and How It Works